MEDICARE ADVANTAGE PLANS

 What you pay in a Medicare Advantage Plan depends on several factors.
 In most cases, you will need to use the doctors who are part of the plan’s network.
 Some plans won’t cover services from doctors outside of the plan’s network and service area.

 Finally, Medicare Advantage Plans have a yearly limit on your out of pocket costs for all Part A and Part B services.
 Once you reach this limit, you will pay nothing for the medical and other services that Part A and Part B cover.
+If you have questions about taxes on SSDI and SSI benefits, read here.

 DRUG COVERAGE IN MEDICARE ADVANTAGE PLANS